maks112v/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is the document object model.
+It is what the users sees and a way to get parts and edit them without reloading.

 2. What is an event?

+Any action that occurs to the website.
+It can be done by the user or something like the page loading.

 3. What is an event listener?

+It is a line that listens for an event to happend and triggers a function.

 4. Why would we convert a NodeList into an Array?

+To use methods like foreach or map where they are not supported with nodelist

 5. What is a component?

+A reusable section of code like a card that can be made muliple times on a page.

 ### Git Set up